perfectblue/ctf-writeups/midnightsun-ctf-2019-quals/bigspin/README.md

 After some more recon, I noticed changing `/pleb` to `/pleb.` worked the same way as before, `/pleb~` returned a 404 while `/pleb{anythingElse}` retuslted in a 502.

-The `pleb` and `pleb.` are working just like domain TLDs, any time we visit `example.com`, we are actually sending a DNS request to `example.com.` because a full qualified domain needs to have a trailing dot at the end.
+The `pleb` and `pleb.` are working just like domain TLDs, any time we visit `example.com`, we are actually sending a DNS request to `example.com.` because a fully qualified domain needs to have a trailing dot at the end.
 That's why visiting `example.com` and `example.com.` produce the same result.

 To confirm my supicions, I set up a wildcard DNS listener at dnsbin.zhack.ca and sent a request to `/pleb.mysub.dnsbin.zhack.ca` and sure enough, I received a DNS query for example.com.